airsonic/airsonic-docs/database.md

 DatabaseConfigEmbedPassword=
 ```

-In addition, you will need to ensure that a jdbc driver suitable for your database is on the [classpath](https://docs.oracle.com/javase/8/docs/technotes/tools/windows/classpath.html).
+In addition, you will need to ensure that a JDBC driver suitable for your database is on the [classpath](https://docs.oracle.com/javase/8/docs/technotes/tools/windows/classpath.html).

+Airsonic already contains drivers for common database servers, as explained the the "vendor-specific notes" section below.

 **Note: adding to the classpath is currently pretty difficult for spring-boot.
 Tomcat is easy, just copy into tomcat home /lib.
 TODO: provide prebuilt artifacts with tested databases built in?**

-#### JNDI
+##### JNDI

 **Before doing anything, make sure your database is properly backed up.
-Ensure your server is shutdown**
+Ensure your server is shutdown.**

 In your airsonic.properties file, you will need to add the following settings (this is just an example):